 The federal government is committing to chipping away at the massive backlog of new hires and job candidates waiting for security clearances.
 To work in certain government agencies or departments, individuals need security clearances.
 These clearances allow individuals to work in capacities where they are likely to hear or deal with information that could threaten national security if leaked or disclosed.
 Government contractors and their employees must often go through the security clearance background check process.
-The process is allegedly inefficient and has been plagued by colossal backlogs in recent years: according to political news source McClatchy DC, that backlog is currently about 600,000 names strong, and went as high as 740,000 in 2018.
+The process is allegedly inefficient and has been plagued by colossal backlogs in recent years: according to political news source McClatchy DC, that backlog is currently about 600,000 names

 The other factor is the inefficiency of the background checks themselves.
 Many security clearance background check tasks are performed by on-the-ground investigators.
 These individuals often visit local courts or police departments to check criminal records or stop by universities or colleges to verify a candidate’s education records.

 Susan M. Gordon, who serves as principal deputy for the Directorate of National Intelligence, says the government has plans to streamline and standardize across all 17 intelligence agencies.
 Such a